How to leave Maine residency?

 Update your driver’s license and vehicle registration to your new state.
 This is a clear and simple way to show that your new state is now your legal home.

-Register to vote in your new state as soon as possible.
-Voting is an important way to show your commitment to being part of your new community.
+Register to vote in your new state as soon as possible if you are eligible.
+Voting is an important way to show your commitment to being part of your new community and is a strong supporting indicator of residency, but it is considered together with many other facts and does not by itself determine your tax status.

 6) Update financial accounts

 Change your address with banks, credit card companies, and other financial institutions.
-This ensures all your accounts reflect your new state of residency.
+This helps keep all your accounts consistent with your new state of residency.

 7) Notify your employer

 Let your employer know about your move and make sure your payroll and tax withholdings are updated to your new state.
-This helps ensure that you aren’t taxed by Maine anymore.
+This helps prevent Maine state income tax from continuing to be withheld after you move, although your actual Maine tax liability will still depend on your own filings and Maine’s rules.

 By following these steps, you’ll create a strong foundation for proving your new residency and reducing the risk of being taxed by Maine after your move.